binpash/pash/docs/tutorial.md

 Given a script, PaSh converts it to a dataflow graph, performs a series of semantics-preserving program transformations that expose parallelism, and then converts the dataflow graph back into a POSIX script.
 The new parallel script has POSIX constructs added to explicitly guide parallelism, coupled with PaSh-provided Unix-aware runtime primitives for addressing performance- and correctness-related issues.

-#### PaSh Structure
+#### The Structure of PaSh

 PaSh consist of three main components and a few additional "auxiliary" files and directories.
 The three main components are:

-* [annotations](../annotations/): DSL characterizing commands, parallelizability study, and associated annotations---more specifically, (i) a lightweight annotation language allows command developers to express key parallelizability properties about their commands; (ii) an accompanying parallelizability study of POSIX and GNU commands. guides the annotation language and optimized aggregator library
+* [annotations](../annotations/): DSL characterizing commands, parallelizability study, and associated annotations.
+More specifically, (i) a lightweight annotation language allows command developers to express key parallelizability properties about their commands; (ii) an accompanying parallelizability study of POSIX and GNU commands. guides the annotation language and optimized aggregator library

-* [compiler](../compiler): Shell-Dataflow translations and associated parallelization transformations---given a script, PaSh's compiler converts it to a dataflow graph, performs a series of semantics-preserving program transformations that expose parallelism, and then converts the dataflow graph back into a POSIX script.
+* [compiler](../compiler): Shell-Dataflow translations and associated parallelization transformations.
+Given a script, the PaSh compiler converts it to a dataflow graph, performs a series of semantics-preserving program transformations that expose parallelism, and then converts the dataflow graph back into a POSIX script.

-* [runtime](../runtime): Runtime components such as `eager`, `split`, and associated combiners. apart from POSIX constructs added to guide parallelism explicitly, PaSh provides Unix-aware runtime primitives for addressing performance- and correctness-related issues.
+* [runtime](../runtime): Runtime components such as `eager`, `split`, and associated combiners.
+Apart from POSIX constructs added to guide parallelism explicitly, PaSh provides Unix-aware runtime primitives for addressing performance- and correctness-related issues.

 These three components implement the contributions presented [in the EuroSys paper](https://arxiv.org/pdf/2007.09436.pdf).
 They are expected to be usable with minimal effort, through a few different installation means presented below.